Why this course?

 Your practical project is assessed on a combination of a written report, an oral presentation, and a viva in which you're questioned on the project.

-You'll also need suitable references and acceptance by one of our partner companies to carry out the master project work with them.
+You'll also need suitable references and acceptance by one of our partner companies to carry out the Masters project work with them.

-Please also provide a CV and a statement detailing your interests and motivation and send these in with your application.
+Please also provide a CV and a statement detailing your interests and motivation and send these with your application.
 You may be invited for an interview.

 English language requirements